-This Policy Brief provides rationale for the need of an all-of-government approach to achieve health equity in the United States and our territories for the largest unrecognized minority group in this country, the over 61 million people with disabilities, and sets forth a framework to achieve health equity for all people with disabilities.
+This Policy Brief provides rationale for the need of an all-of-government approach towards ending the health disparities of people with disabilities in the United States, a group made up of over 61 million people.
 Disability is a natural part of the human condition, which occurs across all age, gender, racial, ethnic, language and social groups.